Rameshrpatil/Emotion_detection-_song-recomendation/README.md

 ## Inspiration
 In today's world where everyone is striving for achievement, but many people are succumbing to depression as a result of this struggle.
 Making a few poor decisions occasionally.
-As a result, **Moodify** was designed to assist people in de-stressing by recommending movies and songs based on their feelings.
+As a result, the Song recommendation system was designed to assist people in de-stressing by recommending movies and songs based on their feelings.
 ## What it does
-**Moodify** is a facial expression recognition-based movie and music suggestion website that cheer up users and saves time while searching for a movie or song that matches their mood.
+The song recommendation System  is a facial expression recognition-based movie and music suggestion website that cheer up users and saves time while searching for a movie or song that matches their mood.
 1. It recognizes facial expression based on the 7 categories i.e., angry, sad, fear, happy, disgust, surprise and neutral.
 2. Based on the emotion it gives user two choices  either suggesting movies or songs.
 3. If user wishes to watch movies/songs then a list of movies/songs matching their mood are suggested with movie/songs poster.